kaimast/geni-lib3/docs/source/tutorials/federationquery.rst

-Given that we have our previously created ``Context`` object, and a wealth of aggregate objects available to us, the GENI federation provides the ability to request two blocks of information from each aggregate (provided with are authorized) - the version information (which you have
-seen briefly in the previous tutorial), and a list of the advertised resources.
+Given that we have our previously created ``Context`` object, and a wealth of aggregate objects available to us, the GENI federation provides the ability to request two blocks of information from each aggregate - the version information (which you may have seen briefly in a previous tutorial), and a list of the advertised resources.

 The result from ``getversion``, as we saw in the previous tutorial, is reasonably concise and human readable (but also contains information about API versions and supported request formats